The classic Cuban Sandwich is a staple at sandwich shops all across the country and can easily be prepared in your own kitchen.

 - 8 slices dill pickles (or as needed to cover)

-- 3 tbsp yellow mustard (or as needed)
+- 3 tablespoon yellow mustard (or as needed)

 - Heat skillet on medium-low heat.